-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Monitoring service delivery effectively including planning, specification, execution and independent post implementation review Good.
+F ~ Ps Requ irement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead ge 218 ~ 1.
+Monitoring service delivery effectively including planning, specification, execution and independent post implementation review Good.
 Monitoring of service delivery currently completed through service plans.
 Agreed performance targets reported monthly.
 SLAs for all service areas, reviewed annually.
 None.
-Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the Fair.
+2. Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the Fair.
 Existing action identified in response to Corporate Peer Review to Implement a standardised recommendations Strategic Director/S151 Officer.

-organisation's financial, social and environmental position and outlook project appraisal and affordability approach. the development of a standardised project appraisal and affordability approach.
-3. Ensuring an effective scrutiny or eversight function is in place which encourages constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (OR, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making Committee system enables all members to contribute towards ensuring policies are effective and objectives are delivered.
+organisation's financial, social and environmental position and outlook project appraisal and affordability approach. the development of a standardised project appraisal and affordability approach. ~ 7896 4 Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (OR, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making Good.
+Committee system enables all members to contribute towards ensuring policies are effective and objectives are delivered.
 None.
-None.
+None. ₹ 4.
 Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement Good.
 Regular quarterly reports to SLT and Service Delivery Committee.
 None.
 None.
-5. Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (eg financial statements) Standing orders in place.
+5. Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (eg financial statements) Good.
+Standing orders in place.
 Approval reports separate from financial updates.
 None.
 None.